-Positioned in the heart of Logan Central, Brisbane and directly opposite the Woodridge Train Station this facility is in a strategic position to provide health services to the local Aboriginal & Torres Strait Islander population.
+Positioned in the heart of Logan Central and directly opposite the Woodridge Train Station this facility is in a strategic position to provide health services to the local Aboriginal & Torres Strait Islander population.

-Other landscape concepts include decorative pavements and banding, overhead wires trained with vertical growing climbers, streetscapes in accordance with Logan City Council standards and a lush atrium space central to the building.
+Other landscape concepts include decorative pavement, overhead wires trained with vertical growing climbers, streetscapes in accordance with Logan City Council standards and a central atrium space.

 Streetscape works will improve the amenity of the building frontage, and will include the provision of a wide footpath, seating, rubbish bins, shade trees and planting beds.

 Aboriginal & Torres Strait Islander Community Health Service

 Yarning circles have been used by Aboriginal people for thousands of years to discuss issues in an inclusive and collaborative matter.